kubernetes-sigs/apisnoop/README.md

 In order to identify target applications to test, we define a Kubernetes API Consumer as a _KAPIC_.

 We inspect the [advanced audit logs](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/) to describe which APIs are called during KAPIC operations.
-For our initial data run we installed a small set of KAPIC helm charts and observing which API groups are called.
+For our initial data run we installed a small set of KAPIC helm charts and obverved which API groups are called.
 We used the [d3 libary](https://github.com/d3/d3/wiki/Gallery) to create [Sunburst Partition Graphs](https://bl.ocks.org/mbostock/4063423) center stable/beta/alpha with partitions for APIGroups then APICalls/Verbs.

 The initial raw data is available within our [v0.0.1-audit-logs release](https://github.com/cncf/apisnoop/releases/tag/v0.0.1-audit-logs) and a simple interactive demo is running at http://apisnoop.cncf.io